-Digital Aircraft Operations (former Paperless Aircarft Operations) is an IATA initiative, that supports airlines in identifying areas and implementing solutions for a more efficient aircraft operations in all aspects that involve technical operations.
+Digital Aircraft Operations is an IATA initiative, that supports airlines in identifying areas and implementing solutions for more efficient Technical Operations.

 These operations include aircraft maintenance activities, parts supply chain and logistics, as well as the transfer of aircraft assets.

 Taking-off into the second hundred years of commercial flight, airlines must embrace the digital operation standards of an ever increasing fleet performance delivered by e-enabled and "connected" aircraft.
 The vision is to explore efficiencies and provide implementation guidelines to airlines in the area of technical operations.

 With innovative technologies and improved processes, the aircraft should be able to “talk” to the operator about its history, airworthiness, technical condition and costs.
 Proficiency in this e-enabled language is the essential competitive advantage in building the airlines’ future.

 Digital Aircraft Operations implementation